 If a situation arises which requires operations to be carried out, exceptions can be made concerning minimum distance and weather criteria, provided that a qualified safe job analysis has been conducted.
 The Offshore Installation Manager (OIM) shall send a written explanation for the nonconformity to the vessel's captain.
-Together the OIM and the captain shall review the check list for handling of nonconformity, safe distance operation at installations (Appendix C, C-06 Checklist for nonconformity in relation to minimum requirement for distance) and agree that the planned operation can be conducted.
+Together the OIM and the captain shall agree that the planned operation can be conducted in a safe and secure manner.